Lily Festival on Ie Island

 There was one thing about the bus, make sure you check when the last bus leaves to take you to the ferry.
 There was a sign on a little building right across from where we unloaded the bus that clearly stated the last bus left at 3:30 on the day we were there.
 We didn’t notice the sign until we were getting back on the bus… at 3:30, phew!

-To get there: After searching online, we could not find any directions on how to get there, but if we managed, anyone can.
-We took the Okinawa Expressway to Nago, then followed the signs to Motobu Port.
+To get there: Ie Island is located about 30 minutes by ferry from Motobu Port.
+Take the Okinawa Expressway to Nago, then followed the signs to Motobu Port.
 Not once did we have to do a “went the wrong way turn around”, so it was pretty simple to get there.